Why We Do, What We Do.

 Larry and Sharon Saltzman

 Sharon and Larry Saltzman each have 35 plus years of giving back to the community.
-Larry is a retired physician and Sharon a freelance designer.
-They have worked together in business and they work together to support the Leukemia and Lymphoma Society, Larry as an Executive Research Director and Sharon as TNT League Co-Chair, Greater Sacramento.
-This cause is very personal to them as Larry continues to be in remission from an aggressive form of both of these diseases.
-They are both founding members of the Land Park Association and served on the Mosaic Law Congregation Board of Directors.
+Larry is a retired physician and Sharon a freelance designer and photographer.
+They have worked together in business and they work together to support the Leukemia and Lymphoma Society.
+Larry as an Executive Research Director and Sharon in the past served as the TNT League Co-Chair, Greater Sacramento.
+This cause is very personal to them as Larry continues to be in remission from an aggressive form of both diseases.
+Sharon and Larry are founding members of the Land Park Association and served on the Mosaic Law Congregation Board of Directors.
 Sharon is an associate member of TDX and a past Israel Bond Chairwoman.
 Using her professional skills, Sharon was a volunteer at the JCFW doing design work for our organization.
 One of the most important roles for Sharon was her time on the Jewish Federation of the Sacramento Region Executive Committee, first as Treasurer and then as 1st Vice President.
 It was during that time that Sharon saw a need to fund teen trips to Israel and she and Larry provided the seed funding for the Teen Trip to Israel Endowment, held at the JCFW and benefiting youth on Federation sanctioned trips to Israel.
-This fund was started with $25,000 in 2006 and has grown to $80,000 while providing numerous students with monetary stipends for life-changing experiences, defining the true definition of an endowment with preservation and growth of principal while at the same time distributing funds.
+This fund was started with $25,000 in 2006 and has grown to $110,000 while providing numerous students with monetary stipends for life-changing experiences, defining the true definition of an endowment with preservation and growth of principal while at the same time distributing funds.

-Larry serves on the Shalom School Investment Advisory committee as well as the JCFW Investment Committee and has served on the JCFW Board of Directors since 2009.
+Larry served on the Shalom School Investment Advisory committee.
+He continues to serve on the JCFW Investment Committee and has served on the JCFW Board of Directors from 2009-2019.
 Both Sharon and Larry are committed to furthering the legacy of our Jewish community through their donations of time and funding at the Jewish Community Foundation of the West.
-And just last year they chose to fulfill their Life and Legacy commitment creating a new Endowment benefitting Mosaic Law Congregation.
+And recently, they chose to fulfill their Life and Legacy commitment by creating a new Endowment benefitting Mosaic Law Congregation.

 Sharon and Larry answer the question of why fund our Life and Legacy commitment now.
 "We believe that endowments are the way to build a strong community.
 A decade ago, we endowed a fund at the JCFW and we are proud to see the impact that it has had.
 We decided to fund our commitment to Mosaic Law through the Life and Legacy program this year, so we can once again see the benefits to our community in our lifetime."